 Conservation Status: Endangered.
 Assessment Date: 2009.
 Problems include exotic squirrels, invasive Alien Species – including plantations, and habitat loss due to agriculture and building, Fungi-like organisms in the genus Phytophthora are a problem worldwide and one species attacks the roots of the Leucadendron argenteum.
 This organism is different from “fungi” in that the cell wall is composed of cellulose whereas in the fungi cell walls contain chitin.

-This small, evergreen Tree may reach 5m high – occasionally reaching 15m.
+This giant protea is actually a small, evergreen, erect Tree may reach 5m high – occasionally reaching 15m.
 The thick, grey Bark has very distinctive horizontal leaf scars; otherwise, it is generally smooth and grey.
+Branches are upright.

-The elliptic to narrowly obovate to lanceolate, usually spirally arranged Leaves are simple.
+The elliptic to narrowly obovate to lanceolate, usually spirally arranged Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the leaf into leaflets).
 They tend to be concentrated at branch ends.
 They may reach 15 x 2cm and are usually wider than 1cm.
 Male plant leaves tend to be smaller.
 The leaves have an impressive Glistening Sheen.
 This is due to distinctively long, silky, silver hairs and is more prevalent when the hairs collapse against the surface to prevent water loss in summer.
 Male trees show this feature best.
 These hairs occur on both sides of the leaves.
 The leaf Base tapers and the Apex is narrowly tapering.
 Petioles (leaf stalks) are absent.
-The involucral leaves (one or more whorls of small leaves or bracts standing underneath a flower or flower-cluster) tend to hide the heads, which are usually higher up in the female flowers.
+The involucral leaves (one or more whorls of small leaves or bracts standing underneath a flower or flower-cluster) tend to hide the flower heads, which are usually higher up in the female flowers.

 The dioecious (having male and female parts on separate plants), scented Flowers are contained in a compound inflorescence that develops at branch ends.
 The apricot coloured, shiny, solitary and inconspicuous Male Flowers are in short, compact capitula (globose or knoblike part, as in particular a dense flat cluster of small flowers or florets, as in the Asteraceae – daisy family) about 5cm long and slightly less wide.
 Small brown bracts are present.
 A circle of leaves surround these bracts.
 The woody, silvery, Female Flower heads may reach a length 10 x 6cm when mature and here, the semi-circular bracts are conspicuous.
 They are silvery with a pinkish tinge.
 Flowers are wind Pollinated.
 In both male and female flowers, the Perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) is cylindrical.